Thailand Passport Photo Maker

 Child & Infant Passport Photos

 Minors under 20 years of age need a parent or legal guardian present to give consent, and the guardian's Thai ID is part of the paperwork.
-The photo standards are the same as for adults, but babies and toddlers get a little practical latitude:
+The 4 × 6 cm size, white background and 70–80% head-height band apply exactly as they do to adults — there is no smaller format for infants.
+Babies and toddlers get a little practical latitude on expression only:

 - The child must be alone in the frame — no supporting hands, toys or other faces.